jagjerez/maintenance_app/TEMPLATE_FIELD_GUIDE.md

 ### Issue: "Type must be one of: text, date, time, datetime, boolean, number"
 **Solution**: Use only the allowed operation types

-### Issue: "Type must be preventive or corrective"
-**Solution**: Use only "preventive" or "corrective" for maintenance ranges

 ## Template Generation